 Coded Wire Tags (CWT) are used for fish tagging.
 A Coded Wire Tag is a length of magnetized stainless steel wire 0.25 mm in diameter – about the width of a human hair.
 Rows of numbers on each tag identify a group of fish or an individual animal.
 Coded Wire Tags are produced as a spool of wire that is loaded into an injector.
-The injectors cuts individual tags from the spool and hypodermically implants them into suitable tissue.
+The injectors cuts individual tags from the spool and hypodermically implants them into the fish.
 The standard length of a tag is 1.1 mm.
 Half-length tags (0.5 mm) are used for very small fish.
-For tagging larger fish or improved magnetic detection, one and a half (1.6 mm) or double length (2.2 mm) may be used.
+For tagging larger fish or improved magnetic detection, one and a half (1.6 mm) or double length (2.2 mm) tags may be used.

-Fish, crustaceans, insects, gastropods, and many other animals have been successfully tagged with Coded Wire Tags.
+Along with fish tagging, crustaceans, insects, gastropods, and many other animals have been successfully tagged with Coded Wire Tags.
 The small size of the tag and its benign materials means that lifelong retention with minimal effect on the host is the norm.
-They can be injected in very small animals and have an enormous code capacity for batch or individual identification.
+They can be injected into very small animals and have an enormous code capacity.

 Coded Wire Tags are non-transmitting (they are much too small for that), but their presence can be electronically detected.
 At recapture, the tag usually needs to be removed and the code read under a microscope.
 This is quick and easy with practice and a few special tools.
 Sometimes, the presence or absence of the tag in a particular body location can provide all the data that is required, or the tag can be removed without killing the host animal.